 Executive Vice President, Specific Action Corporation

 Laurel University is located on a beautifully curated 25 acre campus in High Point, North Carolina.
 We are within 20 minutes of Piedmont Triad Airport, and less than 15 minutes from several malls, large shopping areas and first class recreational opportunities.
 Strategically positioned in the vibrant growth area known as the “Piedmont Triad” Laurel enjoys the convenience of a great location and the serenity and peace associated with a private wooded property.
 Our lake and strategically planned walking trails are accompanied by resting areas, benches and picnic tables.
-It is truly “park” atmosphere with all the comforts of home.
+It is truly a “park” atmosphere with all the comforts of home.
 The administration building and apartments are surrounded by beautiful tall pines and hardwoods and embellished with a natural topography that only God can create!
 From the moment you drive on campus you will feel the wonderful peace and tranquility we all enjoy each day.
 Come see us and find out for yourself…

 If you want to visit the campus at Laurel University, please visit the Campus Visit page to complete the form there.
 Take advantage of our Hotel listing as well as Directions & Parking information as you plan your trip.